 We all know how good our body feels after a good stretch, but how, when, and what type of stretches are the most beneficial?
 Should we stretch before working out, after working out, or a bit of both?
 Is it possible to over-stretch?
+A chiropractor for sciatica can help answer all of these questions.

 There are no absolutes to stretching.
 Every body will react to stretches differently because we’ve all experienced different trauma and injury.
 Some of us are naturally more flexible.
 Some of us are naturally tight and look at the flexible types with admiration, when in reality, extreme flexibility is far more likely to lead to over-stretching and joint instability than inflexibility.